pulp-platform/padrick/docs/config_file.rst

              enable_tx: ~oen & i2c_en #You can use verilog expression combining multiple peripheral signals in your connections
              enable_rx: oen & i2c_en

-Each port_group must be defined with a ``name``, some optional ``description`` and a list of ports (we will elaborate more on the ``mux_groups`` key in chapter `Port Multiplexing <Port Multiplexing_>`_).
+Each ``port_group`` must be defined with a ``name``, some optional ``description`` and a list of ports (we will elaborate more on the ``mux_groups`` key in chapter `Port Multiplexing <Port Multiplexing_>`_).
 Each port again is defined with a name and optional description and a ``connections`` block.
-The connections block tells padrick how to connect the peripheral signals to the target pad when the user configure the port to be connected to a particular pad.
-The individual connections can be read like assignments.
-The identifiers used are either ``pad_signal`` names or implicitly defined peripheral signals.
+The connections block tells padrick how to connect the peripheral signals to the target pad when the user configures the port to be connected to a particular pad (muxing configuration registers).
+The individual connections can be read like assignments i.e. the signal on the left-hand-side is assigned the value of the expression on the right-hand-side.
+The identifiers used are either ``pad_signal`` names or *implicitly* defined peripheral signals.

 Considering the example I2C port group above.
-Let's connect the ``i2c_scl`` port to pad some arbitrary pad ``mypad_08`` with the same ``pad_signals`` as defined in our earlier example.
+Let's assume connected (by writing to the auto-generated config register) the ``i2c_scl`` port to some pad ``mypad_08`` whose pad instance uses the same ``pad_signals`` as defined in our earlier example.
 In that case the connection block instructs padrick to connect mypad_08's ``chip2pad`` signal to the ``scl_out`` peripheral signal.
 The IO pads ``pad2chip`` drives the peripheral signal ``scl_in``.
-The ``enable_tx`` pad_signal is driven with a logic expression that consists of the two peripheral signals ``oen`` (an active low output-enable) and ``i2c_en`` (global peripheral enable signal).
-The right hand side of a port connection can also be a literal e.g. if certain pad configuration signals should be tied to constant values when the peripheral is connected to the pad.
+The ``enable_tx`` pad_signal is driven with a logic expression that consists of the two peripheral signals ``oen`` (an active low output-enable) and ``i2c_en`` (some global peripheral enable signal).
+The right hand side of a port connection can also be a literal e.g. if certain pad configuration signals should be tied to constant values when the peripheral is connected to the pad (e.g. ``enable_tx: 1'b0`` if a port is always an output as would be the case for ``uart_rx``).

-.. important:: Note that we didn't explicitly define our peripheral signals anywhere.
+.. important:: Note that we didn't explicitly define our *peripheral signals* anywhere.
 Merely specifying a signal name in the connections block of a port implicitly defines the peripheral signal and causes padrick to generate the necessary module ports and muxing logic in the generated pad multiplexer.
-   *The scope of the implicitly defined peripheral signals is the whole port group.* Thus in our above example, the ``enable_rx`` signals the ports ``i2c_scl_`` and ``i2c_sda`` reference the exact same signal.
-Thus peripheral signals may be shared amongst ports within the same port group.
+   *The scope of the implicitly defined peripheral signals is the whole port group.* Thus in our above example, the ``enable_rx`` signals used in the ports ``i2c_scl`` and ``i2c_sda`` reference the exact same signal.
+Therefore, peripheral signals may be shared amongst ports within the same port group.

+From the example before it should have become clear, that your peripheral can control any pad signal you defined for your ``pad_type``.
+If you're peripheral needs to control driving strenghts, schmidt-triggers or whatever control signal your IO library exposes this is all possible.
+The more interesting question is however, what happens with the pad signals that you're *port* does **not** use?
+E.g. we didn't specify a connection for the ``driving_strenght`` signal.
+What driving strenght is used when our ``mypad_08`` is used as ``i2c_scl`` port?
+The answer is pretty simple:

+.. important:: Every (dynamic) ``pad_signal`` that is not mentioned in your
+               *port's* connection block will be controlled by an auto-generated pad configuration register whose reset value is specifed in the pad instance's ``connection`` block (see `<Static Signal Connections and Config Register Reset Values_>`_).
+E.g. since we did not specify any connection for the ``driving_strength`` signal, the driving strenght of ``mypad_08`` will remain controlled by ``mypad_08``'s pad configuration registers.

 Generating Multiple Ports/Pads with Regular Structure
 =====================================================

-Generating pad instances or ports of a regular structure can be come quite verbose if every instance is explicitly described in the YAML config file.
+Generating pad instances or ports of a regular structure can become quite verbose if every instance is explicitly described in the YAML config file.
 Therefore, Padrick contains a feature for templated vectorization of **pad instances**, **port_groups** and **ports**.
 Each of these entities accepts the optional ``multiple`` key to instruct Padrick to generate multiple copies of the entity.
-During vector expansion, padrick looks for a special markes containing a mini expression language to generate the names, descriptions etc. of the vectorized entity.
+During vector expansion, padrick looks for special text markers containing a mini expression language to generate the names, descriptions etc. of the vectorized entity.
 An example should make the explanation much easier: